quickapps/docs/en/developers/field-api.rst

 ==============

 Field Handler are :doc:`event listener <events-system>` classes which must take care of storing, organizing and retrieving information for each entity’s field.
-All this is archived using QuickAppsCMS’s
-:doc:`events system <events-system>`.
-Filed handlers belongs always to a plugin, which must define them as event listeners classes under its "Events" directory.
+Field handlers are always defined by some plugin, they cannot exists by their own, which plugins must define them as event listeners classes under its "Events" directory.
+In this way they will be automatically loaded and attached to the EventMnager.
 For
 instance:

 ::